1. General Information

 By signing your child up for camp, you authorize the Phillip and Patricia Frost Museum of Science to photograph and/or videotape your child for marketing purposes.
-Please note that these materials will not be sold or loaned and will be used only to promote the Phillip and Patricia Frost Museum of Science’s education programs.
+Please note that these materials will not be sold or loaned and will be used only to promote Frost Science’s education programs.
 If you do not want your child to be photographed for marketing purposes, please note it on the registration form.

 My plans have changed.
 Can I withdraw my child?

-If a student withdraws from a class for which they are registered two weeks prior to the first day of camp, a museum credit (but no refund) will be given.
+If a student withdraws from a camp for which they are registered two weeks prior to the first day of camp a Museum credit (but no refund) will be given.
 This credit will be good for one year from the date of issue and may be applied to a Frost Science camp or educational program.
 If a student withdraws from the camp for which they are registered within two weeks of the first day of camp or during or after the first day, no credit or refund will be issued.
-Exceptions will be made for COVID 19 related issues.
+Exceptions will be made for COVID-19 related issues.

 What is your cancellation policy?

-Classes that do not meet minimum enrollment requirements are subject to cancellation.
-If we must cancel your class, we will contact you to inform you of other class or educational program options.
+Camp sessions that do not meet minimum enrollment requirements are subject to cancellation.
+If we must cancel your camp, we will contact you to inform you of other educational program options.

 What is your sick policy?